rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 including which log files it would rotate and what it would do during that process.

-If you then want to test all the rotate configs in their entirety &mdash;
-including the scripts run after rotations &mdash; you can run logrotate without the debug flag:
+If you then want to test all the rotate configs in their entirety - including the scripts run after rotations - you can run logrotate without the debug flag:

     /usr/sbin/logrotate -vf /etc/logrotate.conf